PhilippRados/wrecc/README.md

 #### Inspect all options by running `wrecc --help`

 ## Testing
-Run different types of tests with `make <target>` available targets can be inspected using `make help` shown below.
+Run different types of tests with `make <target>`.
+Available targets can be inspected using `make help` as shown below.
 ```console
 $ make help
 Usage: